AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-view-configure-grouping-fields.md

 1. Choose a grouping field.

     **Note:** The list of available fields only includes fields that you have added to the field set.
 If you want to choose a different field that is not listed, you must first add it to the field set.
-For more information on adding fields to an existing data view field set, see <xref:data-views-add-data-field-to-field-set>.
+For more information on adding fields to an existing data view field set, see <xref:data-views-manage-data-fields>.

 1. (Optional) Repeat the steps above to add additional grouping fields.